 - This is one of the things I am most proud of — Reaching the finishing line 🙂

-As someone who has completed several book projects before, and I’m in fact in the middle of one right now (I’m working on the 30BBM upgrade which is turning out to be a bigger project than I had planned), I can relate to this.
+As someone who has completed several book projects before, and I’m in fact in the middle of one right now, I can relate to this.